mac-can/PCBUSB-Utilities/README.md

 The PCBUSB library realizes a CAN to USB user-space driver under macOS for PCAN USB interfaces from PEAK-System Technik, Darmstadt.
 It supports up to 8 PCAN-USB or PCAN-USB FD devices.

-The dynamic library libPCBUSB is running under macOS 10.13 and later (x86_64 architecture).
-Since version 0.10.1 it is running under macOS Big Sur (11.x) and later as Universal macOS Binary.
+The dynamic library libPCBUSB is running under macOS 10.13 and later (Intel x86_64 architecture) and since version 0.10.1 under macOS 11.0 and later as Universal macOS Binary (Intel x86_64 architecture and Apple arm64 architecture).

 See the [MacCAN](https://www.mac-can.com/) website to learn more.

 ## PCBUSB Utilities

-This repo offers two command line tools that are build upon the PCBUSB library:
+This repo offers two CAN command line tools that are build upon the PCBUSB library:
 - `can_moni` to view incoming CAN messages
 - `can_test` to test CAN communication